tpoisot/ms_spegen_cooc/intro.md

-much is known about the factors (*e.g.* biotic [@thrall_coevolution_2007], abiotic [@ravigne_live_2009; @forister_revisiting_2012], developmental and physiological [@ferry-graham_using_2002]) driving the specialization of single species, less is known about the spectrum of specificities that can co-occur in large ecological networks, and reasons for different spectra.
+much is known about the factors (*e.g.* biotic [@thrall_coevolution_2007], abiotic [@ravigne_live_2009; @forister_revisiting_2012], developmental and physiological [@ferry-graham_using_2002]) driving the specialization of single species, less is known about the spectrum of specificities and niche-overlaps that can co-occur in large ecological networks, and reasons for different spectra.
 As the co-occurrence between specialized and generalized species is key to maintaining functional diversity [@devictor_defining_2010] or promoting community stability [@hassell_generalist_1986], there is a need to investigate the maintenance of species with different specificities.
-In this paper, we use a large dataset of species interaction networks spanning three contrasted types of ecological interactions (herbivory, parasitism, and mutualism), to characterize to what extent species with different specificities can co-occur within the same community.

 In a previous paper [@poisot_conceptual_2011], we suggested that the mechanisms shaping the evolution of specificity were similar for both